ology/techn.ology.net/blog/2020/03/23/hearing-an-image-one-pixel-at-a-time/index.markdown

 [33.3 minute audio](https://www.youtube.com/watch?v=gPleJe-SoQk)

-Use a program like [Timidity++](http://timidity.sourceforge.net/) or [VLC](https://www.videolan.org/vlc/index.html) to hear it.
-And here is an example of a 100x100 simplex fractal:
+Use a program like [Timidity++](http://timidity.sourceforge.net/) or [VLC](https://www.videolan.org/vlc/index.html) to hear the generated MIDI.

+Here is an example of a 100x100 simplex fractal:

 ![](simplex-100x100-1.png)